 Climate change impacts, including sea-level rise, are not limited to the open coast and may involve increased wave activity, storm events, and flooding.
-The existing structures within the proposed lease area are located along the Petaluma River within a tidally-influenced region.
+The existing structures within the proposed lease area are located along the Petaluma River within a tidally-influenced region identified.
 The subject facilities are vulnerable to flooding at current sea levels and at higher risk of flood exposure given future projected scenarios of sea-level rise.
-The facilities are fixed, meaning they do not have the ability to rise and fall with the water level.
+The facilities are all fixed, meaning they do not have the ability to rise and fall with the water level.
 By 2030, California's coast could see up to 1 foot of sea-level rise (from year 2000 levels), 2 feet by 2050, and possibly over 5 feet by 2100 (NRC 2012).
 This effect could increase the Petaluma River's inundation levels within the lease area.
 In addition, as stated in Safeguarding California (California Natural Resources Agency 2014), climate change is projected to increase the frequency and severity of natural disasters related to flooding, drought, and storms (especially when coupled with sea-level rise).

-CALENDAR ITEM NO. C36 (CONT'D)
+CALENDAR ITEM NO. C37 (CONT'D)

 The combination of these projected conditions could potentially raise the likelihood of damage to structures within the lease premises during the term of the lease.
-For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause structures to be damaged or dislodged, presenting hazards to public safety.
-Conversely, prolonged drought conditions could lower water levels exposing previously submerged structures to the elements potentially leading to increased wear and tear on the pilings and impact the function and utility of the lease area structures.
-The fixed features may need to be reinforced to withstand higher levels of flood exposure because they would not be able to rise and fall with storms and droughts.
-The salt marsh habitat surrounding the existing improvements currently provides some natural bank stabilization.
+For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause structures to be damaged or dislodged, presenting hazards to public safety, as well as dangers for navigation within the channel.
+The fixed features may need to be reinforced to withstand higher levels of flood exposure because they would not be able to rise and fall with storms and droughts resulting in decreasing their resiliency to some climate change impacts.
+The salt marsh habitat surrounding the existing improvements (platform and walkway) currently provides some natural bank protection.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.